Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Experimental Methods

-Tracked positions were recorded at 570 locations in three axial-lateral planes \qtylist{0;10;20}{\milli\meter} from the imaging plane, respectively.
-Within each plane, locations were spaced laterally and axially by \qty{10}{\milli\meter}.
-The three planes had lateral and axial extent completely covering the right hand side of the field of view of the ultrasound imaging system, and extending \qty{10}{\milli\meter} into the left hand side.
-The maximum depth was \qty{140}{\milli\meter}.
+Tracked positions were recorded at 342 locations in three axial-lateral planes 0, 10, and 20\,mm from the imaging plane, respectively.
+Within each plane, locations were spaced laterally and axially by 10\,mm.
+The three planes had lateral and axial extent completely covering the right hand side of the field of view of the ultrasound imaging system, and extending 10\,mm into the left hand side.
+The maximum depth was 140\,mm.
 Locations outside of the field of view of the imaging system were excluded.
-At each location, $M=40$ tracked positions $ \bm{p}_{\text{tracked}} $ were recorded, which corresponded to \qty{4}{\second} of acquisition time at the \qty{10}{\hertz} tracking rate.
+At each location, $M=40$ tracked positions $ \bm{p}_{\text{tracked}} $ were recorded, which corresponded to 4\,s of acquisition time at the 10\,Hz tracking rate.
 The mean, $\bm{\mu}_{\text{tracked}}$, and standard deviation, $\sigma_{\text{tracked}}$, of the tracked positions were calculated to assess tracking error and repeatability respectively: